A teen was fatally shot at a state park. Officials are searching for answers.

 Kutt was shot around 5 p.m. at Nockamixon State Park, according to Matt Weintraub, Bucks County district attorney.
-Kutt’s girlfriend, whom Weintraub did not name at a news conference Monday, told authorities that after Kutt was shot, she saw a man in an orange vest which she described as hunter’s clothing.
+Kutt’s girlfriend, whom Weintraub did not name at a news conference Monday, told authorities that after Kutt was shot, she saw a man in an orange vest that she described as hunter’s clothing.

 “We want to get to the bottom of this,” Weintraub said, asking the public for any information that could help solve the case.
 “We don’t even know if a crime has been committed yet.
-But we need to understand how Jason Kutt died and we need your help to do that.”
+But we need to understand how Jason Kutt died, and we need your help to do that.”

 Kutt’s girlfriend said the man in orange was standing behind a yellow gate at the park’s Old Ridge Road access, according to Weintraub, and was seen walking away after Kutt was shot.